-I’ve photographed the moon many times—and one eclipse in 2008.
+I’ve photographed the moon many times—and one eclipse.
 I prepared this article to give you an idea of how to photograph an eclipse, but now it’s not necessary.

 I have photographed the moon both on a regular night with a full moon and during an eclipse.
 Both of them are easy if you know how.
 In case you want to photograph an eclipse, the following is a list of the things that you’re going to need.

 - 35mm camera film or digital

 That’s it!
 Many people try to photograph the moon using a tripod but they don’t realize that it’s not necessary.
 Why, you ask?
 Because of the “sunny 16” rule in photography.
 Wait!
 In the middle of the night there is no sun!
 Well, maybe not illuminating you, but it is illuminating the moon.

 The sunny f/16 rule states that you can photograph anything that is illuminated by the sun using a shutter speed one number higher than the film or ISO that you’re using in your camera.
 For example: if you’re using ISO in your camera, the shutter speed/aperture combination should be 1/125 at f/16.
 Very simple, right?

 If you’re using an older mechanical film camera and the battery is dead and you cannot read the light meter, using the sunny f/16 rule will allow you to photograph anything that is illuminated by the sun.